Things to Do in Kent

-If you can tear yourself away from Horne’s Place Oast & Barn, you’ll find there’s plenty of things to do in Kent and the local area – from country walks and wine tasting to family days out.
-There’s plenty of information in the Welcome Book at the Oast house but here’s a taster...
+If you can tear yourself away from Horne’s Place Oast & Barn, you’ll find there are plenty of things to do in Kent and specifically in our local area – from country walks and wine tasting to family days out.
+There’s lots of information in the Welcome Book at the Oast house but here’s a taster...

 Gusbourne Vineyard

-The Gusbourne Vineyards is one of our favourite places to visit in Kent.
+The Gusbourne Vineyard is one of our favourite places to visit in Kent – so it's handy that it's just next door!
 The vines you’ll see close to the oast house belong to the Gusbourne estate.
 Their winery and tasting room, The Nest, is less than a mile from the oast house.
 You can take yourself on a self-guided tour of the vineyard any time, or book a guided two-hour tour and tasting.
 It's available 10am-5pm, Wednesday to Sunday but should be booked in advance.

 Towns & Villages